collective/collective.documentfusion/README.rst

 collective.documentfusion
 =========================

-Adds behaviours to make a merge between the variables, properties and bookmarks of a file field with the fields of a dexterity content, and publish the generated version of the document in its original format or in pdf format.
+Adds behaviours to make a merge between the variables of a file field with the fields of a dexterity content, and publish the generated version of the document in its original format or in pdf format.

 You can also make a merge between a field and several dexterity contents, then it will generate a pdf with a version of the file successively merged with each of those documents.

+You can also use this product to simply provide pdf conversion of a file.

+A viewlet that allows you to download and refresh the generated document will be available

+You can configure a single generation for each content type through online configuration.
+With component declaration, you can configure as many generations as you want.

+The product is extensible: with adapters, you can write specific fusions and conversions.

 This is not dedicated to merge hundreds of documents, but fits well with few or dozens.

-You can also use this product to simply provide pdf conversion of a file.

 How to install fusion infrastructure